 - Research Funding - The Office of Research and Economic Development provides a list of funding resources for graduate students broken down by field.

 - Graduate School Fellowships, Awards and Competitions - Fellowships are service-free awards that may include a stipend for living expenses and tuition and fees.

 What types of tuition and fee funding are available to graduate students at UNC Charlotte?

 - For research doctoral students:

-- Students holding an eligible teaching assistantship (TA) or research assistantship (RA) are eligible for the Graduate Assistant Support Plan (GASP), a program that provides full resident and nonresident tuition, the health insurance premium, and select fees (the E&T and health services only) for up to 10 consecutive semesters.
+- Students holding an eligible teaching assistantship (TA) or research assistantship (RA) are eligible for the Graduate Assistant Support Plan (GASP), a program that provides full resident and nonresident tuition and a small scholarship to help offset increased costs for up to 10 consecutive semesters.
 Students are nominated for GASP by their program director, and requirements and policies are on the Graduate School website.

 - For master’s degree students:

-- Your Graduate Program Director (GPD) can nominate you for a Graduate School Grant, which is $3,000 for one academic year and is applied directly to the student account to pay tuition costs.
+- Your Graduate Program Director (GPD) can nominate you for a Graduate School Grant, which is $3,000 for one academic year and is applied directly to the student account.

-- Some students hired on eligible assistantships may be provided in-state tuition, up to the North Carolina resident rate for 9 hours (non-resident students will be billed for the nonresident tuition costs).
+- Some students hired on eligible assistantships, regardless of residency classification, may be provided in-state tuition, up to the North Carolina resident rate for 9 hours (non-resident students will be billed for the remainder of the nonresident tuition cost).

 How do I obtain a graduate teaching or research assistantship?

 Assistantships provide a salary for teaching or research (TA or RA).
 Your department and graduate program director can help you identify assistantship opportunities, and some assistantships are also posted on Hire-a-Niner.